DPIRD-DMA/OmniCloudMask/README.md

 -   `mosaic_device (Union[str, torch.device])`: Device to use for mosaicking patches.
 Defaults to the device returned by default_device().
 -   `inference_dtype (Union[torch.dtype, str])`: Data type for inference.
 Defaults to torch.float32.
 -   `export_confidence (bool)`: If True, exports confidence maps instead of predicted classes.
 Defaults to False.
+-   `softmax_output (bool)`: If True, applies a softmax to the output, only used if export_confidence = True.
+Defaults to True.
 -   `no_data_value (int)`: Value within input scenes that specifies no data region.
 Defaults to 0.
 -   `overwrite (bool)`: If False, skips scenes that already have a prediction file.
 Defaults to True.
 -   `apply_no_data_mask (bool)`: If True, applies a no-data mask to the predictions.
 Defaults to True.
+-   `output_dir (Optional[Union[Path, str]], optional)`: Directory to save the prediction files.
+Defaults to None.
+If None, the predictions will be saved in the same directory as the input scene.

 ### `predict_from_array`